Bone marrow aspiration and trephine biopsy

 You may also have a bone marrow aspiration and trephine biopsy at the start and end of each course of treatment.
 By comparing samples, your doctor can see how well the treatment is working.

-After a biopsy, you may feel a bit drowsy and have some bleeding and discomfort at the biopsy site.
+After a biopsy, you may feel drowsy and have some bleeding and discomfort at the biopsy site.
+It is a good idea to have someone drive you home after this test.

 View the Cancer Council NSW editorial policy.